 - Closing date

-Time is of the Essence Example
+Example of Time is of the Essence in a Real Estate Contract

 Let’s pretend you executed a commercial contract on January 1st, 2019.
 This becomes the effective date.
 In the contract you have 30 days for the feasibility period (aka option period) which is when you figure out if anything is wrong with the property.
 This would mean that on January 31st aat 11:59 pm your feasibility period would expire.
 Before this time period you can cancel the contract for any reason with written notice.
 After this date you are required to perform the contract.